There is a couple of different configurations to be made if you want to speed up your scans, in this article we will cover how this can be configured.

 Tips to increase the speed:

-- Avoid using 3-way handshake method as this is considered an old method which takes much more time to explore ports comparing to SYN scan
+- Be aware that 3-way handshake method is considered an old method which takes much more time to explore ports comparing to SYN scan (this is used by default).
+There are some edge cases when 3-way handshake will perform faster so if you encounter unusual long time of the scan try to use it instead of TCP SYN.

 - You can lower the "Port coverage" to "Light scan", but be aware that it will only check ports from the predefined list, that can be found here: https://support.holmsecurity.com/hc/en-us/articles/212609249